booch/presentations/Nothing-Is-Easy/slides.md

 * Thank YOU for coming.
 * Big thanks to Jeremy Fairbank for inspiring this talk.
 * Avdi and Sandi for leading the way
-    * And reviewing the talk
+    * And reviewing the talk?
-* Members of St. Louis Ruby Users group for feedback on a preview of the talk.
+* Members of LA Ruby meetup for feedback on a preview of the talk.
 * Thanks to Blue Ridge Ruby for selecting my talk.

 ---